University of Galway at the heart of a global medtech hub

 Forging partnerships locally and internationally, we have developed expertise and capacity across the entire continuum of medical device research and innovation.

-We also collaborate with world-leading medical device companies such as Medtronic and Boston Scientific, as well as internationally acclaimed institutes including MIT, Harvard University, Johns Hopkins Hospital, Stanford University, McMaster University and the Mayo Clinic.
+We also collaborate with world-leading medical device companies, such as Medtronic and Boston Scientific, as well as internationally acclaimed institutions including MIT, Harvard University, Johns Hopkins Hospital, Stanford University, McMaster University, and the Mayo Clinic.

 We work closely with government agencies equally committed to the sector, with funders, and with stakeholders locally and internationally.
 Our efforts feed back into our research-led teaching which supports the development of the next generation of MedTech pioneers.